 (a) The elections official conducting an RLA shall report the results of the audit in the certification of the official canvass of the vote.
 The report shall contain the following:

+(1) The date the report was generated.

+(2) The completion status of the report (Final, Partial phase N) (3) The district type

+(4) The District (County name, state)

+(5) The election Date

+(6) The election type (General, Partisan primary, primary, runoff, special, other)

+(7) The posting site URL (such as Sharefile.com and/or election site.)

+(8) URL of this narrative report.

+(9) Cast vote record file, redacted only as necessary. (filename on posting service or URL)

-(1)The type of RLA conducted (e.g. ballot comparison or ballot polling);
+(10) The type of RLA conducted (ballot-comparison, ballot-polling, batch-comparison, or ballot-image audit);

-(2) The date and time the RLA commenced and finished, and the number of rounds of sampling;
+(11) The date and time the RLA commenced and finished, and the number of rounds of sampling;

-(3) A list of contests audited, with final reported results for those contests and the final measured risk for each contest;
+(12) A list of all contests including those selected by the SOS to be audited, with final reported results for those contests and the final measured risk for each contest;

-(4) A link to the website where the ballot manifest can be found;
+(13) A link to the website where the ballot manifest can be found;

-(5) The random seed(s) the elections official generated for use with the RLA software tool, and when and how the random seed(s) was generated;
+(14) The random seed(s) the elections official generated for use with the RLA software tool, and when and how the random seed(s) was generated;

+(15) The algorithm used to generate the random numbers used in the audit.

+(16) Link to the file of random numbers generated and used in the audit to select ballots or batches.

-(6) The number of ballots examined for each contest under audit, noting whether a full manual tally was conducted.
+(17) The number of ballots examined for each contest under audit, noting whether a full manual tally was conducted.
 If the audit was conducted in stages or continued beyond the first sample, a description of how the sample was drawn and the number of ballots selected at each stage.

+(18) Links to ballot images in zip archives, where each is limited to not more than 5GB per archive.

+(19) Election Information File which lists all contest names and options as used in the CVR, on the ballot, and complete description used on the ballot for question type ballot measures (referendums or initiatives) and the official contest names and options.

+(20) If not included in the CVR file, the list of ballot styles used in the election, and the list of contests included on each style in the order used on the ballot.

+(21) Links to the picklists used to access the ballots or batches.

+(22) Links to the scanned tally sheets used during the audit process.

-(7) Notes regarding any ballots for which the audit board could not determine the voter’s intent, as described in subdivision (c) of section 20123;
+(23) Notes regarding any ballots for which the audit board could not determine the voter’s intent, as described in subdivision (c) of section 20123;

+(24) A list of discrepancies between the results of the audit and the offiicial results and how those discrepancies were explained.

-(8) A link to the website where the list of the particular ballots examined can be found;
+(25) A link to the website where the list of the particular ballots examined can be found;